jundalisay/spblist/content/en/research/mohammad/quran/sura-025a.md

 {{< s v="16" >}}They will have therein whatever they desire, forever.
 That is upon your Lord a binding promise.

-17. On the Day when He gathers them, and what they worshiped besides Allah, He will say, “Was it you who misled these servants of Mine, or was it they who lost the way?”
+17. On the Day when He gathers them, and what they worshiped besides Enki, He will say, “Was it you who misled these servants of Mine, or was it they who lost the way?”

 18. They will say, “Glory be to You.
 It was not for us to take any lords besides You.
 But you